Social & Environmental Risk Management & Governance

-The joint Corporate Responsibility and Culture Committee of the Board of Directors of Berkshire Bank and Berkshire Hills Bancorp, Inc., is responsible for overseeing the management of the Company’s enterprise-wide Corporate Social Responsibility, Diversity & Inclusion, and Culture programs.
+The joint Corporate Responsibility and Culture Committee of the Board of Directors of Berkshire Bank and Berkshire Hills Bancorp, Inc., is responsible for overseeing the management of the Company’s enterprise-wide Corporate Social Responsibility, Environmental Sustainability, Diversity & Inclusion, and Culture programs.
 The Committee is appointed by the Board to:

-- Review, approve, and recommend programs and policies to the Board that are designed to identify, measure, monitor, control, and enhance Corporate Social Responsibility, Diversity & Inclusion, and Culture performance;
+- Review, approve, and recommend programs and policies to the Board that are designed to identify, measure, monitor, control, and enhance Corporate Social Responsibility, including environmental sustainability, Diversity & Inclusion, and Culture performance;

 - Oversee management’s implementation of Corporate Social Responsibility, Diversity & Inclusion, and Culture programs to foster belonging, enhance reputation, mitigate risk, promote competitive advantage, engage employees, and meet stakeholder expectations; and,